 Response: Prayer and Persevering through Discouragement

 What people say can hurt.
 Being despised was discouraging and the ridicule demoralized the wall builders.
 However, they turned to God in prayer and overcame their discouragement.
 (See Nehemiah 4:4).
 And then, they continued to build the wall because the people had a mind to work.

-When discouraged we have a choice.
+When discouraged, we have a choice.
 We have to decide whose words will have the power to affect us.
 The exiles made a conscious choice to seek God in prayer and to continue with their work.
 Prayer helped them focus on the situation from God’s perspective, which changed their thinking.

 Escalating Opposition: Physical Aggression

 As we respond in faith despite discouragement, opposition often intensifies.
 It did for the Israelite exiles.
 When their enemies heard that the work on the wall continued, they conspired to physically fight against Jerusalem and put a stop to the work.
-As this became known in Jerusalem fear intensified.
+As this became known in Jerusalem, fear intensified.

 Response: Facing Fear with Faith and Wise Preparation

 Fear is contagious and it paralyzes.
 Nehemiah addressed the fear he observed.
 He told the exiles, “Do not be afraid of them; remember the Lord who is great and awesome, and fight for your brothers, your sons, your daughters, your wives and your houses” (v.
 14).
 The exiles responded in faith, prepared to fight, and continued rebuilding.
 The wall was completed.
-The enemy saw that the Lord frustrated their plans and eventually lost their confidence and recognized the work had been completed with the help of God.
+The enemy saw that the Lord frustrated their plans and eventually they lost their confidence and recognized the work had been completed with the help of God.

 INTEGRATING TRUTH INTO EVERYDAY LIFE

-The book of Nehemiah contains detailed descriptions of the type people that surrounded the prophet.
+The book of Nehemiah contains detailed descriptions of the type of people that surrounded the prophet.
 This is a perfect snapshot of the culture in which you and I live.